lunarust/rust_postgres_dbadmin/README.md

+# rust postgres dbadmin

-# rustdbadmin, managing DB users across MGMT - Databases
+Managing DB users across multiple Databases

 > This is my first Rust script, so please be gentle (⌒‿⌒)

 Reading through your local pgpass file, allows you to perform the following tasks: